w3c/wai-curricula/content/developing-accessible-content.md

 This curriculum can be combined with other curricula for teaching designers, content authors, and other roles.

-This curriculum results in courses that:
+This curriculum guides the creation of courses that:

 * explain key terms for developers
 * demonstrate how accessible coding helps people with disabilities use the Web